 The location of your course is available in the Faculty Center in UCD Access.
 On-campus courses are courses offered through the regular SEHD registration process, and meet in classrooms on the Auraria campus.
 Off-campus courses are Continuing and Professional Education (CPE) courses that are held off campus in places typically arranged by those who set up the courses.
 If you wish to hold a class in a different location or take a field trip, you MUST notify Academic Services.
-Click here for a list of building abbreviations.
+For a list of building abbreviations, please visit this webpage.